Ashintully Gardens: Description

 The gardens blend several natural features into an ordered arrangement with both formal and informal beauty.
 These include a rushing stream, native deciduous trees, a rounded knoll, and flanking meadows.

 Garden features include the Fountain Pond, Pine Park, Rams Head Terrace, Bowling Green, Regency Bridge, and Trellis Triptych.
 Urns, columns, and statuary provide ornamentation.
 Footpaths, bridges, stone stairs, and grassy terraces connect various parts of the garden.

 In 1997, Ashintully Gardens received the Massachusetts Horticultural Society's H. Hollis Hunnewell Medal', a prize established to recognize gardens embellished with rare and desirable ornamental trees and shrubs.

 History

 Ashintully Gardens came about through the efforts of two men: Robb de Peyster Tytus and John S. McLennan Jr.

 Robb de Peyster Tytus

 In the early 20th century, Egyptologist and politician Robb de Peyster Tytus assembled the estate from the merger of three farms in Tyringham and additional land in Otis.
 The land holdings of the estate with the three farms grew to almost 1,000 acres (4 km^{2}).

 On a hill overlooking the southern end of Tyringham Valley, Tytus built between 1910 - 1912 a white, Georgian-style mansion which came to be known as the Marble Palace.
 The mansion's main façade featured four Doric columns and was spanned by thirteen bay windows.
 Its interior contained thirty-five rooms, ten baths, and fifteen fireplaces.
-Though the Marble Palace was destroyed by fire in 1952, the front terrace, foundation, and four Doric columns remain today.